cross-cultural-data-literacy/2021-good-health-and-wellbeing/resources/finding-and-exploring-data.md

 ### Using code
 If you know how to code, you can import, clean, manipulate, transform, analyze and visualize data all by yourself!
 It takes a lot of work to understand how to do this but it does allow for the most control over your data.
 If you don't know how to code yet, be aware it takes serious time to learn.

-- Javascript:
+#### Javascript
-    + [D3.js](https://d3js.org/): amazing for cleaning, transforming, exploring and visualizing data.
+-[D3.js](https://d3js.org/): amazing for cleaning, transforming, exploring and visualizing data.
 I can highly recommend [this free course on data visualization with D3 by Curran Kelleher](https://curran.github.io/dataviz-course-2018/).
-    + [Chart.js](https://www.chartjs.org/): chart generator which does a lot of work for you in visualizing data.
+- [Chart.js](https://www.chartjs.org/): chart generator which does a lot of work for you in visualizing data.

-- Python
+#### Python
-    + [https://realpython.com/pandas-python-explore-dataset/](Pandas): I'm not experienced with exploring data using Python myself but my 🐍 friends tell me you will probably use Pandas and Numpy.
+- [https://realpython.com/pandas-python-explore-dataset/](Pandas): I'm not experienced with exploring data using Python myself but my 🐍 friends tell me you will probably use Pandas and Numpy.

-- R
+#### R
-    + R is used a lot in data science.
+- R is used a lot in data science.
 [Here's an open source online book](https://r4ds.had.co.nz/index.html) about how to use it.

+#### Artificial Intelligence
-- Artificial Intelligence: AI can be a very powerful tool to find patterns in data.
+AI can be a very powerful tool to find patterns in data.
 In the past couple years, software has become available that makes it possible for people who are not schooled in AI to use AI through visual interfaces to explore data.
 If this is completely new to you, it's probably a bit much to dive into during the CCDL project.
 If you want to try it anyway, send me a message on Slack to help get you started.

 ## More about data exploration
 - [Basic intro into understanding data](https://towardsdatascience.com/what-is-data-8f94ae3a56b4)